ahorriblename/odin-recipes/README.md

 # odin-recipes
 In this project, I will be creating a basic recipe website.
-By the end of this project, I will have demonstrated my ability to create a basic website that includes titles, links to other pages, images, paragraphs, unordered and ordered lists, working with git, and creating good git messages.
+By the end of this project, I hope to have demonstrated my ability to create a basic website that includes titles, links to other pages, images, paragraphs, unordered and ordered lists, working with git, and creating useful git messages.